(Committee on Health,

-- Nicholas Silitch, as a delegate for Clinton, assaulted Moumita Ahmed, who was a delegate for Sanders.
+- Nicholas Silitch, who was and remains on the Democratic Committee of NY and supported Clinton, assaulted Moumita Ahmed when she was a delegate for Sanders.
 Jerry Ogle, as a delegate for Clinton, assaulted Amanda Kruel, who was a delegate for Sanders.

 - The Washington Post scanned >52K tweets that mentioned Clinton and were published during the primary in NH.
 The Post found 0.1% of them were attributable to pro-Sanders men and included any of 30 sexist slurs.

 - Clinton's super-PAC paid harassers of Sanders's supporters online.